M-o-a-T/moat-kv/docs/source/client_protocol.rst

 Set a single value.
 The ``path`` to that ``value`` needs to be sent as a list.

+If you are updating a known value, you should send a ``chain`` entry to help ensure that no other node has changed it unexpectedly.
+(Of course, due to the distributed nature of DistKV, this may happen anyway.)
+You can also use ``prev`` to send an expected old value, but you really shouldn't.

-This action returns the node's new change chain (possibly truncated).
+This action returns the node's new change ``chain``.
+If you did not send a ``chain`` field, the previous value is returned in ``prev``.

 delete_value
 ------------

 Remove a single value.
-Currently this is the same as setting it to ``None``.
+This is the same as setting it to ``None``.

-This action returns the node's new change chain (possibly truncated).

 get_tree
 --------